 Even though I tend to be scared by things occasionally, Figaro is always right beside me.
 (To be scared with me, of course.)
 He always makes sure I am okay, no matter how scary things are to him.
 Like, every Halloween, we always go trick-or-treating together even though he’s fearful of jump-scares and spooky pranks.
 And when I go adventuring, he always brings safety gear and emergency stuff.
 Looking back on it now, I guess this was one of those times I remembered to be thankful for my best friend.
 Sometimes I get annoyed by his protectiveness, but I try not to since I know he does it because he cares.

 When we finally touched down in the same spot (after about twenty minutes), Figaro and I stepped out.
-Caroline (at the sight of Fig’s expression when he looked at her) burst out laughing.
+Pearson (at the sight of Fig’s expression when he looked at her) burst out laughing.
 “Surprise!!
 It was all a prank.
 Except for the actual ride, of course.
 We’re not actually zombies!”

 Figaro breathed a sigh of relief.
 “Thank goodness!
 I thought we were being kidnapped by possessed Punnies, like in the Cinderella legend.”